Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: PINN based on CBS

-We should have a recognition that neural networks and the finite element method belong to the time-space approximation method.
-The finite element method without specific algorithms can not solve complex problems, so can the neural network.
-After the output variables are separated, naturally we think of an algorithm commonly used in finite element method - CBS.
+It is important to recognize that neural networks and the finite element method belong to the time-space approximation method.
+The finite element method, without specific algorithms, cannot solve complex problems, and similarly, the neural network also requires specific algorithms to achieve desirable results.
+After separating the output variables, we naturally consider an algorithm commonly used in the finite element method - CBS.